usnistgov/dioptra/docs/source/reference/dioptra-components/users-reference.rst

 User Definition
 ---------------

-A **User** in Dioptra represents an account which provides access to other resources (entrypoints, plugins, jobs, experiments, etc.).
+A **User** in Dioptra represents an account that provides authenticated access to resources such as entrypoints, plugins, jobs, and experiments.
+Registering a User also creates a public personal Group initially named after the username.

 .. _reference-users-attributes: